tedauto/Zomato_EDA-Python/README.md

 ### 4. Finding Relationships between Features

-This task focuses on discovering relationships and correlations between different features in the dataset.
-We will use various visualization techniques, such as scatter plots and heatmaps, to identify patterns and dependencies.
+This task focuses on discovering relationships between  different features in the dataset.
+I  used various visualization techniques to identify patterns.